turbokube/contain/README.md

 then derive the layers to append from that one.

 Currently Contain can't update attestations.
 Those index entries are therefore dropped.

+## Configuration

+Contain supports template variables in config yaml using the framework from [Skaffold](https://skaffold.dev/docs/environment/templating/).